vantezzen/auto-form/README.md

 1. Run `npm run dev` to start the development server and make your changes
 1. Run `npm run fix` to run the formatter and linter
 1. Commit your changes and open a pull request

+## Adding new components

+If you want to add a new component, please make sure to add it to the `INPUT_COMPONENTS` object in `auto-form/config.tsx`.

+1. Create a new component in `src/components/ui/auto-form/fields`.
+You can copy an existing component (like `input.tsx`) as a starting point.
+2. Add the component to the `INPUT_COMPONENTS` object in `auto-form/config.tsx` to give it a name.
+3. Optionally, add the component name as a default handler for a zod type in `auto-form/config.tsx` under `DEFAULT_ZOD_HANDLERS`.

 # License